Discussion –

 Projects

-Projects are an assessment tool used to assess fundamental concepts critically.
-They may be executed individually or as part of a group and are an effective way to assess a student’s learning comprehensively.
+Projects are an assessment tool for critically assessing fundamental concepts.
+They may be executed individually or in a group and are an effective way to assess a student’s learning comprehensively.

-The type of project may range from prototypes to research proposals, from artwork to multimedia presentations.
-They are a great tool to present students with a problem and observe their problem-solving skills as they form their strategies.
+The types of projects may range from prototypes to research proposals, from artwork to multimedia presentations.
+They are great tools for presenting students with a problem and observing their problem-solving skills as they form their strategies.

 Essays

-Essay questions are a tried and tested assessment tool when testing academic readiness, as they give students ample space to respond freely.
-However, this strength of theirs often causes inconvenience to teachers while evaluating the responses.
+Essay questions are a tried-and-tested assessment tool for testing academic readiness, as they give students ample space to respond freely.
+However, this strength often causes teachers inconvenience while evaluating the responses.

-Each response is unique, which may cause a subjectivity concern.
+Each response is unique, which may cause a concern about subjectivity.
 In this regard, rubrics are widely used to help students understand the requirements better and act as a reflection tool for teachers during marking.

 Short-answer tests

-Short answer tests require students to answer briefly and concisely to the question, usually in the form of a word or a phrase.
-While designing short questions, teachers need to ensure that the questions are precise with clear answers.
+Short answer tests require students to answer the question briefly and concisely, usually as a word or a phrase.
+Teachers need to ensure that the questions are precise and have clear answers when designing short questions.

 Failure to do so may cause students to respond to more complicated questions without the liberty of explaining the thought behind their answers.